symbol/symbol-docs/source/guides/mosaic.rst

 Creating a mosaic
 *****************

-Once you own a namespace, it is the time to create a :doc:`mosaic<../concepts/mosaic>` .
+After creating a namespace, follow this guide to create a :doc:`mosaic<../concepts/mosaic>` .

 Background
 ==========